-Reading through these early Pulitzer-Prize winners offers a fascinating glimpse into the novels that critics considered to be the peak of American literary excellence in their day.
-Margaret Ayer Barnes’s Years of Grace is a delightful novel –it is surprisingly whimsical for a 600-page book, yet it is unfortunately lacking in substance.
+Reading through these early Pulitzer-Prize winners has offered me a fascinating glimpse into a slice of novels that yesteryear’s critics once held in high regard as the peak of American literary excellence in their day.
+And Margaret Ayer Barnes’s Years of Grace is no exception.
+This is a delightful novel –it is surprisingly whimsical for a 600-page book– yet it is unfortunately wholly lacking in substance.
 Barnes spends a great deal of time describing the world of her protagonist, little Jane Ward –the books she reads, her friends, family, and dreams– but to what point and purpose?
-The novel takes place at the end of the 19th century, an age where midwestern towns were growing into prominent centers of commerce.
-There are four parts in Years of Grace, and each covers a unique timeframe in the main character’s life.
+The novel takes place at the end of the 19th century, an age wherein midwestern towns were growing into prominent centers of commerce, and this transformation can be felt throughout book.
+There are four parts in Years of Grace, each covering a unique timeframe in the main character’s life.
 We begin with her childhood: Jane Ward is an innocent girl raised in a well-to-do Chicago family.
 As a young girl, she and a French boy named André fall in love.
-He proposes marriage but the Ward family prevents their engagement because Jane is a mere “child.”
-Jane is so distraught that her charming father secures Jane entry into Bryn Mawr, a wonderful school for girls where she reads French and Greek and becomes briefly ensconced in the suffragette movement.
+He proposes marriage but the Ward family prevents their engagement because Jane is still just a mere “child.”
+Jane is so distraught over the situation that her charming father secures Jane entry into Bryn Mawr as recompense –he pitches it as a wonderful school for girls where she will read French and Greek and, while away, she becomes briefly ensconced in the suffragette movement.
 Consider the following passage about Jane’s trip home for Christmas from college, espousing her newfangled academic ideas:

 “At home, in the Christmas holidays, however, listening once more to her mother and Isabel, going out to parties where she tried not to be shy, missing André so dreadfully at every turn that nothing else seemed really to count at all, Jane had realized, of course, that she was all on Miss Thomas’s side.
 Life must be more important than this, she thought.
 There must be things for even a woman to o that would be interesting and significant.
 She had only to look at Flora and Muriel, comparing their dance programs in a dressing-room door, to feel just a little smug and condescending.
 But back at Bryn Mawr, among the people who had definite plans for concrete accomplishment, she felt again very trivial and purposeless.
 She didn’t really worry a bit as to whether or no[t] she ever voted and she didn’t want to work for her living really, she only cared about pleasing André and growing up into the kind of girl he’d like to be with and talk and love and marry.
 It was very confusing.
 At home she felt an infant Susan B. Anthony.
 She had aired her views on women’s rights with unaccustomed vigor, at the breakfast table, Isabel had derided her.